 Chase Ultimate Rewards are among the most desirable and flexible reward points out there.
 They can be transferred to a number of travel partners including Southwest, United, Hyatt, Marriot, IHG, Ritz-Carlton, and a number of international airlines.
 Points can also be redeemed directly for travel at 1.5 cents per point with the Sapphire Reserve or 1.25 cents per point with the Sapphire Preferred.

-Finally, grab either the Freedom (1% back + 5% on rotating categories) or Freedom Unlimited (1.5% back on everything).
-These will give you Ultimate Rewards points that are more valuable if transferred to one of the Sapphire cards.
+Second Card: Grab either the Freedom Flex (5% back on grocery stores up to $12,000 per year and 5% on rotating categories on up to $1,500 in purchases per quarter), 1% back on all additional purchases) or Freedom Unlimited (1.5% back on all purchases).
+These will give you Ultimate Rewards points that are more valuable if transferred to one of the Sapphire cards you obtained first.

 Don’t Carry a Dozen Cards